gpuweb/gpuweb/proposals/compatibility-mode.md

 maxCombinationsPerStage = min(maxSampledTexturesPerShaderStage, maxSamplersPerShaderStage)
-for each stage of the pipeline: sum = 0 for each texture binding in the pipeline layout which is visible to that stage:
+for each stage of the pipeline: sum = 0 for each unique texture or external texture binding that is used in any call to a texture builtin in the shader call graph reachable from the shader entry point:
-    sum += max(1, number of texture sampler combos for that texture binding) for each external texture binding in the pipeline layout which is visible to that stage: sum += 1 // for LUT texture + LUT sampler sum += 3 * max(1, number of external_texture sampler combos) // for Y+U+V if sum > maxCombinationsPerStage
+    numPairs = max(1, number of unique texture sampler combos for that texture binding) if it's an external texture binding,
+      numPairs = 1 + 3 * numPairs // for LUT texture/sampler and Y+U+V
+    sum = sum + numPairs
+  if sum > maxSampledTexturesPerShaderStage or sum > maxSamplersPerShaderStage
     generate a validation error.
 ```

 **Justification**: In OpenGL ES 3.1 does not support more combinations.
-Sampler units and texture units are bound together.
+Sampler units and texture units are bound together, and are limited by GL_MAX_TEXTURE_IMAGE_UNITS and GL_MAX_VERTEX_TEXTURE_IMAGE_UNITS.
 Texture unit X uses sampler unit X.

 ### 22. Disallow multisampled `rgba16float` and `r32float` textures.